-The selling security holder will be subject to applicable provisions of the Exchange Act and the associated rules and regulations under the Exchange Act, including Regulation M, which provisions may limit the timing of purchases and sales of shares of our common stock by the selling security holder.
-We will make copies of this prospectus available to the selling security holder and have informed it of the need to deliver copies of this prospectus to purchasers at or prior to the time of any sale of the shares.
+Each selling shareholder will be subject to applicable provisions of the Exchange Act and the associated rules and regulations under the Exchange Act, including Regulation M, which provisions may limit the timing of purchases and sales of shares of our common stock by the selling security holders.
+We will make copies of this prospectus available to the selling security holders and have informed them of the need to deliver copies of this prospectus to purchasers at or prior to the time of any sale of the shares.

 We will bear all costs, expenses and fees in connection with the registration of the shares.
-The selling security holder will bear all commissions and discounts, if any, attributable to the sales of the shares.
-The selling security holder may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
-The selling security holder have agreed to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering of the shares, including liabilities arising under the Securities Act.
+The selling security holders will bear all commissions and discounts, if any, attributable to the sales of the shares.
+The selling security holders may agree to indemnify any broker-dealer or agent that participates in transactions involving sales of the shares against certain liabilities, including liabilities arising under the Securities Act.
+The selling security holders have agreed to indemnify certain persons, including broker-dealers and agents, against certain liabilities in connection with the offering of the shares, including liabilities arising under the Securities Act.

-Upon notification to us by the selling security holder that any material arrangement has been entered into with broker-dealers for the sale or purchase of shares, we will file a supplement to this prospectus, if required, disclosing:
+Upon notification to us by a selling security holder that any material arrangement has been entered into with broker-dealers for the sale or purchase of shares, we will file a supplement to this prospectus, if required, disclosing:

-· the name of the participating broker-dealers;

-- the number of shares involved; - · the price at which such shares were sold; - the commissions paid or discounts or concessions allowed to such broker-dealers, where applicable; - that such broker-dealers did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus; and - other facts material to the transaction.
+- the name of the participating broker-dealers; - the number of shares involved; - the price at which such shares were sold; - the commissions paid or discounts or concessions allowed to such broker-dealers, where applicable; - that such broker-dealers did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus; and - other facts material to the transaction.

-In addition, upon being notified by the selling security holder that a donee or pledgee intends to sell more than 500 shares, we will file a supplement to this prospectus.
+In addition, upon being notified by a selling security holder that a donee or pledgee intends to sell more than 500 shares, we will file a supplement to this prospectus.

-The selling security holder may enter into hedging transaction with broker-dealers in connection with distributions of the resale shares.
-In these transactions, broker-dealers may engage in short sales of the shares to offset the positions they assume with the selling security holder.
-The selling security holder also may sell shares short and redeliver the shares to close out its short positions.
-The selling security holder may enter into option or other transactions with broker-dealers that require the delivery to the broker-dealer of the resale shares.
+The security holders may enter into hedging transactions with broker-dealers in connection with distributions of the resale shares.
+In these transactions, brokerdealers may engage in short sales of the shares to offset the positions they assume with the security holders.
+The security holders also may sell shares short and redeliver the shares to close out their short positions.
+The security holders may enter into option or other transactions with broker-dealers that require the delivery to the brokerdealer of the resale shares.
 The broker-dealer may then resell or otherwise transfer the shares under this prospectus.
-The selling security holder also may loan or pledge the resale shares to a broker-dealer.
+The security holders also may loan or pledge the resale shares to a broker-dealer.
 The broker-dealer may sell the loaned or pledged shares under this prospectus.